The things inside.

 Eight years ago today, I slipped on the ice, fell, and hit my head on a curb.
 I woke up in the arms of one of the nuns I was living with, who was crying and saying, “Sister, wake up!
 Wake up!”
 Nine days later, I left the monastery for good.

 To help myself and others understand what happened, I wanted to write something about that day and the days following that led to my leaving a place where I had been happily living for five months.
-I wanted to write about how I didn’t remember much from those days: did the cheese I made especially for the feast of St. John of the Cross turn out okay?
+I wanted to write about how I didn’t remember much from those final days in a Carmelite monastery: did the cheese I made especially for the feast of St. John of the Cross turn out okay?
 Was the paranoia I experienced due to the concussion or my chronic ill health or the horrific seizure medication I was taking or the dark and icy Pennsylvania autumn?
 Or something more diabolical?
 (No, not that.
 I won’t flatter myself like that.)

 I would tell about how, after I was asked to leave the monastery, I brought that postulant with me back into the world where a plain face and long skirts became the norm, where I felt like it was crucial to pray six times a day with a complex book interspersed with lots of ribbons.
 I would tell how that practice fell away rather quickly because it kept reminding me of the rejection by the nuns I loved, my spiritual Father, and most of my friends.
 Praying reminded me of the seeping wound of failing at the one thing I thought was the most important: to give up my life to pray for the world.